kxle6/gitexampleclisetupcommands/README.md

 `git add testfile123.txt`

-If you had multiple files you wanted to upload at once, instead of adding each file individually, you can use the following command
+If you had multiple files you wanted to upload at once, instead of adding each file individually, you can use the following command to upload all files in the local folder

 `git add .`